dotnet-websharper/docs/v4.1/csharp/ui.md

 WebSharper.UI's reactive layer helps represent user inputs and other time-varying values, and define how they depend on one another.

+### Special holes in server-side templates

+In a server-side template, you must specify the location of where WebSharper can include its generated content.
+Three special placeholders are provided to include client-side content in the page:

+* `scripts` is replaced with the JavaScript files required by the client-side code included in the page (including WebSharper-generated `.js` files).
+Usage: `<script ws-replace="scripts"></script>`
+* `styles` is replaced with the CSS files required by the client-side code included in the page.
+Usage: `<script ws-replace="scripts"></script>`
+* `meta` is replaced with a `<meta>` tag that contains initialization data for client-side controls.
+Usage: `<meta ws-replace="meta" />`

+The `scripts` hole is necessary for correct working of the served page if it contains any client-side WebSharper functionality.
+The other two are optional: if neither `styles` nor `meta` is provided explicilty, then they are included automatically above the content for `scripts`.

 ### Vars

 Reactive values that are directly set by code or by user interaction are represented by values of type [`Var<T>`](/api/v4.1/WebSharper.UI.Var\`1).
 Vars store a value of type `T` that you can get or set using the `Value` property.
 But they can additionally be reactively observed or two-way bound to HTML input elements.